davdenis/mymap/README.md

 # mymap
 This project implements the pathfinding algorithms Dijkstra and A* on a graph representing the road network of Puerto Madryn.
 For the A* algorithm, multiple heuristic functions are implemented —Euclidean, Manhattan, and Haversine distances— to analyze their impact on the search process and the resulting solutions.
+The graphical components and visualization settings are based on the methodology presented in https://github.com/santifiorino/maps-pathfinding.